KaiYan289/RLpapersnote/README.md

 45. Be patient when you are training a large network.
 For a classifier, the training loss may be not decreasing in a relatively long period at the beginning of the training (although the output is changing greatly), but the loss will decrease quicker in the later training process.

+46. One technique for serious outliers in a dataset is to clip the loss to a constant, e.g. minimize max(-log(y|x), 0.1); this effectively "rejects" the gradient from the outliers and upper bounds the loss.

 # Useful Linux Debugging Commands

+Checking CPU/cache config: lscpu
+Checking GPU status (with nvidia): nvidia-smi
+Checking memory usage: htop
+Checking the disk space taken up by subfolders in the directory: cd some_directory; du -h --max-depth=1

 [Under Construction]